vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 #### "Your GPU is incompatible" error when launching Roblox Studio

 This issue is most commonly caused by the Wine build not having the Vulkan ChildWindow patch applied.
-To fix it:
+There are a couple solutions:

-- Use the [Vinegar flatpak](https://vinegarhq.github.io/Installation/guides/flatpak.html), which includes the ChildWindow patch,
+- Using the [Vinegar flatpak](https://vinegarhq.github.io/Installation/guides/flatpak.html), which includes the ChildWindow patch;

-- Use a Wine build that has the ChildWindow patch enabled (such as [Wine GE](https://github.com/GloriousEggroll/wine-ge-custom)), or:
+- Using a Wine build that has the ChildWindow patch enabled (such as [Wine GE](https://github.com/GloriousEggroll/wine-ge-custom));

-- Disable DXVK in the Vinegar configuration.
+- Disabling DXVK in the Vinegar configuration.

 #### Memory Dump